Boots and Socks

 I have until now always recommend the use of waterproof membrane-lined light weight, somewhat stiff-soled boots and not airy low-cut, relatively fkexubke hiking shoes or running shoes.
 The main reason has been the possibility of cold weather and heavy rain; but also the need to cross (very rarely) wet, muddy, snowy or rock-filled terrain, and, if you are going to carry a heavy pack, the wear and tear on your feet if you use a flexible soled running-type shoe.
 For me, the problem with membrane lined boots has always been the heat and perspiration build up in hot weather that can quickly cause blisters.
 (If you don’t experience sweaty feet, this would not be a problem.)
 Thus, personally, I felt impelled to change my hiking socks once or twice during the day, but often my decision to change them came too late and I developed a blister.

 During my 2009 trip into the very rocky southern Alps with an under 20 pound pack, I used very light weight, low-cut airy, flexible hiking shoes that had unbelievable slip-resistance.
-It did not rain, and because my feet were cool and airy, they did not become damp from perspiration , and I did not develop a blister.
-I now believe that low cut trail shoes (providing the sole of the shoe is sufficiently broad) provide only slightly less stability and support than over the ankle boots .
+It did not rain, and because my feet were cool and airy, they did not become damp from perspiration , so I did not develop a blister.
+I now believe that low cut trail shoes (providing the sole of the shoe is sufficiently broad) provide only slightly less stability and support than over the ankle boots.
 (The very heavy mountaineering boots that practically nobody wears for regular trail hiking would provide more ankle stability, of course).

-Today, with today’s equipment, there is no reason to be carrying a heavy pack on the GR5, and so the stiffness of heavier boots is not an issue — unless, of course, one is going to be fitting crampons early in the season..
+Today, with today’s equipment, there is no reason to be carrying a heavy pack on the GR5, and so the stiffness of heavier boots is not an issue — unless, of course, one is going to be fitting crampons early in the season.
 Many ultra-lite web sites advocate for very light shoes that will dry quickly.
 On the other hand, the northern Alps can be quite cold and, occasionally, continuously rainy.
 If it is cold, your feet are less likely to sweat.
-Almost all European hikers will wear over the ankle boots, and there are in recent years some very light models available.
+Almost all European hikers will wear over the ankle boots, and in recent years there are some very light models available.
 For a GR5 walk that crosses both the northern and southern Alps, One Alternative would be tocarry both types of footwear, and touse the one that best fits the conditions of the day.
 For a further airing of the issues, see the following site and its comments: http://www.cleverhiker.com/blog/ditch-boots

 Whatever footwear you choose, do strongly consider replacing the inner soles with a purchased pair that have good arch support and good impact absorption.
 (If your inner soles are old or much used, the springiness has probably gone out of them, and they should be replaced.)
 This impact absorption. is very important to help protect your knees on the long steep descents that you will be making, such as the descent to the Chamonix valley, or the descent from the Valley of Marvels to Sospel on the GR52.